E1: Area of productive agricultural land

 Assessment of change

-Change since the start of the 25 Year Environment Plan has also been assessed.
-There has been little or no change in the area of agricultural land since 2018, based on 5 years of data.
+Change since 2018 has also been assessed.
+There has been little or no change in the area of agricultural land since 2018.

 Further information on this assessment, along with details on the methodology, is provided in the Assessment background page.
 Summaries by 25 Year Environment Plan goal and information on indicator links are presented in the Assessment results pages.